JoshuaDjordjevic/steganography/README.md

 Small personal tests related to the concept of Steganography, such as putting and retreiving data into / from simple image files (PNGs).
 More code will be added to this repository as I continue testing things.

+# Requirements

+This code repository requires `PIL (Python Imaging Library (Fork))`, which can be installed via pip using `pip install pillow`, or downloaded from [pypi](https://pypi.org/project/pillow/ "Pillow Pypi page").
+See the [Pillow installation guide](https://pillow.readthedocs.io/en/latest/installation.html) if you run into any trouble!

 # How To Use

 ## stego.image - Example Usage